 Frightening as that all may sound, dental implant failure is rare – implants are reported to be around 93% to 95% effective.
 Even if a dental implant failure occurs, it is possible to place another implant on the same site, particularly if the cause of dental implant failure is recognized and can be avoided.

 Contact Us To Make Your Appointment

 Worried about the health of your dental implants?
 Or looking for an experienced Dental Implant Surgeon to prevent future complications?
-Contact us to make your appointment in our office in Greensburg, PA so that our doctors, Dr. Edward Halusic and Dr. Christian Moore, can examine your mouth and discuss the risks of dental implants and how we can alleviate them for the future in our office.
+Contact us to make your appointment in our office in Greensburg, PA so that our doctors, Dr. Edward Halusic and Dr. McCloy, can examine your mouth and discuss the risks of dental implants and how we can alleviate them for the future in our office.